Joshua-omolewa/Job_API_ETL_datapipeline_project/README.md

-# Scraping_API_csvdata_to_S3_project

-# PROJECT: Toronto climate data pipeline to combine climate data files using python and shell script
+# PROJECT: Data Pipeline that collects job data from API and transform data into csv file  based on business requirements and upload transformed data to Amazon S3 bucket

 # Author: 👤 **Joshua Omolewa**

 ## 1. Business Scenario
-Company requires data engineer to obtain Toronto climate data from Canadian Climate API and concatenate them into a single file and also generate log files for error tracking .
-To download the weather data manually, visit https://climate.weather.gc.ca/historical_data/search_historic_data_e.html.
+Data engineer is required to build a data pipeline on amazon EC2 that transform job data from API to a job.csv file for data analysis by data analyst and store transformed data in S3 and also generate log files for error tracking .
+API for job data  https://www.themuse.com/developers/api/v2

 ## 2. Business Requirements
-Download the data from Canadian Climate API.
-Concatenate the downloaded data files into one final csv file, called all_years.csv as ouput.
-Upload the scripts and final csv file all_years.csv to Github repository.
+Download the data from API.
+Transformed data should include publication date, job name, job type, job location (i.e city and country) &company name.
+Store data in S3 for use by data analyst

 ## 3. Deliverable
-Upload shell script, python script and all_years.csv to the github repository .
+shell scripts, python script and job.csv to S3.

-Shell script: The shell script will control every operation, including data downloading, log setting, python script running.
+Shell script: The shell script will control every operation, setting viitual environment, log setting, python script running.

-Python script: The Python script is used to concatenate all the data into one file.
+Python script: The Python script is used to transform the data and upload dat to s3 bucket.

-all_years.csv: The output file to be generated after concatenating the files.
+job.csv: The final transformed data file based on business requirement.

 ## 4. Specification Detail
-The data required is from Station ID = 48549.
-The year range of the data we want is from 2020 to 2022.
-We only want the data in February.
-The data will be downloaded in hourly format.
-The output file will be named as all_years.csv.
+The data required gotten from API by querying for the first job from the first 50 pages  https://www.themuse.com/api/public/jobs?page=50

+## project Diagram

 # 5. STEPS USED TO COMPLETE THIS PROJECT
 * Download data with shell script and automate log generation process